[FUSE] Crashes on non-ASCII folder names

 Ideally, we have a working translation for any name that can possibly be in the database.
 But in cases (if any) where that's hard or impossible, we should do something like ignore/hide the affected objects or show them as if name were uuid, instead of crashing.

-#8 Updated by Brett Smith almost 5 years ago
+#8 Updated by Brett Smith about 5 years ago

 Peter Amstutz wrote:

 After some research, it looks like we need to do .encode('utf-8') on the filename strings returned to llfuse.